Where to Take a Hot Yoga Class in and Around Philadelphia

 701 East Elm Street, Conshohocken

-This Conshohocken strength training boutique recently opened a recovery-focused space called LOVE.
-Its 55-minute Hot Power Flow moves you through a fast-paced practice in a room with a heat index of 92-plus degrees.
+This Conshohocken strength training boutique also has a recovery-focused space called LOVE.
+The 55-minute Hot Power Flow moves you through a fast-paced practice in a room with a heat index of 92-plus degrees, while the Hot Excellence combines yoga with strength training.

 We Be Yoga